hazelcast/hazelcast-code-samples/hazelcast-integration/springboot-session-analysis/README.md

 for expiry of the HTTP sessions, as the map here is configured for _time-to-live_ which is *write* access.

+## Extensions - 3 - Session Grouping

+To keep the example simple, session update matching is implicit.
+It is assumed that two consecutive updates in the event history are for the same session.
+This is the case if there is only one user at a time, as is here with the follow-along style.

+This is open to enhancement by the reader, and requires the HTTP Session Id (the object key) to be passed further through the processing pipeline.

+A simple implementation would just be to discard "_before_" and "_after_" pairings with different HTTP Session Ids.
+This is easy coding, and if the online shop doesn't have a huge number of concurrent customers will still get insights most of the time.

+A more complex implementation would be use Jet's "_session windowing_" and "_grouping_" functionality to collate and sort session updates by HTTP Session Id.
+This would complicate the processing more than intended for this blog post, but may feature in a later one.

 ## Summary

 [IMDG's](https://hazelcast.org/) map journal introduced in Hazelcast 3.9 keeps a configurable history of changes.